 In 2020, a series of earthquakes caused power outages across Puerto Rico that lasted approximately 96 hours.
 These earthquakes also damaged the island's largest power plant, Costa Sur.
 On July 29, 2020 (one day before Tropical Storm Isaias made landfall in Puerto Rico), 400,000 customers were left without power due to equipment failure.
 After Isaias made landfall, an additional 400,000 customers lost power (Associated Press, 2020).
-In September 2022 Hurricane Fiona caused significant damage across the T&D system and resulted in a mainland wide power outage.
-The generator servicing the island of Culebra, with 3 MW, was the only operational unit solely for the Culebra (1,229) customers.
+In September 2022, Hurricane Fiona caused significant damage across the T&D system and resulted in a wide mainland power outage.
+The generator servicing the island of Culebra, with 3 MW, was the only unit operating solely for Culebra (1,229) customers.